 - Issue CLE credit only for courses which meet the standards of Rule 795(a)

-- Obtain pre-approval for six hour Basic Skills courses
+- Obtain pre-approval for six hour Basic Skills courses if the provider will offer these courses

 Because Accredited Providers’ programs are presumptively approved and Illinois attorneys earn CLE in many places, every course offered for CLE must be entered into PCAM, regardless of its location, delivery method, or audience.
 As provider size increases, so does this task.